yashawal/Einstein-general-relativity-demonstration/README.md

-# Einstein's General Relativity Theory Visualization
+# Einstein's General Theory of Relativity Visualization

 An interactive Python visualization tool to demonstrate key concepts from Einstein's General Theory of Relativity in 2D and 3D.